Skip to content

 5 min read

-Before Flood Re was in place, many homeowners living in areas prone to flooding struggled to find affordable home insurance.
+• Before Flood Re was in place, many homeowners living in areas prone to flooding struggled to find affordable home insurance with flood cover

 What is the Flood Re scheme?

-Flood Re is a reinsurance scheme (hence the ‘Re’ part of its name), which means it enables insurance companies to insure themselves against losses because of flooding.
+Flood Re is a flood re-insurance scheme (hence the ‘Re’ part of its name), which means it enables insurance companies to insure themselves against losses because of flooding.

 What is flood insurance?

-Flood insurance is normally included as part of home insurance.
-It provides coverage for costs resulting from flood damage from causes such as heavy rain, overflowing rivers or surface water.
+Flood insurance is normally included as part of home insurance policies for residential properties.
+It provides cover for costs resulting from flood damage from causes such as heavy rain, overflowing rivers or surface water.

 How does Flood Re work?

-Floods are expensive events for insurers, with claims often costing tens of thousands of pounds.
-This means if your property is prone to flooding, insurance is likely to cost more as it presents a higher risk.
+A flood claim is expensive for insurers, with claims often costing tens of thousands of pounds.
+This means if your property is prone to flooding, insurance premiums are likely to cost more as your home presents a higher risk.

 In some areas, home insurance became too expensive for many people to buy, or they couldn’t find cover at all.
-So Flood Re was set up by the government and insurance industry to help people in these areas buy home insurance.
+So Flood Re was set up by the government and insurance industry to help people in these areas buy affordable flood insurance.

 Insurers are solely responsible for setting the price householders pay for their cover and will take into account the premium paid to Flood Re when setting prices.